melezhik/swat/README.md

 Here are some examples:

-    swat --prove -Q # don't show anythings unless test summary swat --prove '-q -s' # run prove tests in random and quite mode
+    swat --prove -Q # don't show anythings unless test summary

+    swat --prove '-q -s' # run prove tests in random and quite mode

+# Test suite ini file

+Test suite ini file is a configuration file where you may pass any additional data could be used in your tests:

+    cat suite.ini

+    [main]

+    foo = 1
+    bar = 2

+There is no special magic behind this ini file, except this should be [Config Tiny](https://metacpan.org/pod/Config::Tiny) compliant configuration file.

+By default swat runner looks for file named suite.ini placed at current working directory.

+You my redefine this by using suite_ini_file environment variable:

+    suite_ini_file=/path/to/your/ini/file

+Or by \`--ini' parameter of story runner:

+    swat --ini /path/to/your/ini/file

+Once suite ini file is read up one may use it in hook.pm files via config()

+    # cat story.pm

+    my $foo = config()->{main}{foo};
+    my $bar = config()->{main}{bar};

 # Misc settings